 Platforms such as Instagram, Pinterest and Youtube are all platforms, in constant growth.
 We live in a world of information.
 Every day we are overwhelmed by data when we scroll through our different gadgets.
 In this constant competition to catch the customers attention, it’s all about getting people to stop up long enough to realize, that what you offer is exactly what they need.

-And photos will simply more naturally draw people’s attention.
+And photos will simply more naturally draw people’s attention, which is super important for, for example, podcast art designs.

 In my opinion 25% of the time spent on content production should be allocated to finding, editing and creating the right visual material.
 Image optimization should be a natural part of content marketing.